apostrophecms/sanitize-html/README.md

 `href` attributes are validated to ensure they only contain `http`, `https`, `ftp` and `mailto` URLs.
 Relative URLs are also allowed.
 Ditto for `src` attributes.

+Filtering particular domains as a `src` to an iframe tag is also supported.

 HTML comments are not preserved.

 ## Requirements